 You might wish to explore the option of purchasing a sim card in in France just in case – or even better [and cheaper] from the UK if you are British or travelling to the UK before arriving in France.

-Mobile phones may not have complete coverage in countryside locations, but signals will come and go within short distances and emergency coverage is almost universal.
+Mobile phones may not have complete coverage in countryside locations, but signals will come and go within short distances.
+Emergency coverage is almost universal.

 Hiking in France – Food, Travel & Weather.

-A B&B option is more likely to be offered where choice abounds, so you are free to choose your evening meal according to your personal budget and taste.
+For us, B&B does not mean a guest house!
+A B&B option is likely to be offered where evening meal choices abound.
+You are then free to choose your evening meal according to your own personal budget and taste.
 This option may also appeal to vegans and vegetarians.

 Whilst we ensure that any dietary requirements are brought to the attention of your hosts when making your reservation, it is your responsibility to remind them upon arrival.
-They may not have a system for remembering such matters and the onus is on you to bring it to their attention when ordering the evening meal.
-Our French hotelier partners have generally improved over the last few years as far as vegetarian food options on menus is concerned – thanks in part to our efforts in bringing the issue to their attention.
+Hosts may not have a system for storing and recalling such matters, so the onus is on you to bring it to their attention when ordering the evening meal.
+Your French hosts have improved considerably over the last few years regarding vegetarian food options on menus – thanks largely to our efforts in bringing the issue to their attention.
 However, fruitarians need not apply!

 ii) What you will eat

 You are hiking in France and the French are generally renowned for their love of food.
-Your hosts will showcase local traditions [produits du terroirs] according to what is in season.
-If your are on a half-board tour, the evening meal in hotels follows a set menu format normally comprising a meat, fish and veggie main course, with entree and dessert.
-If staying in an auberge or chambres d’hotes [guest house] and taking evening meal [which then becomes ‘tables d’hotes’ in a chambres d’hotes], it is part of the convivial nature of such hiker-oriented accommodations that walkers come together to partake of the same dish around a common table.
+Your hosts will showcase local fare [produits du terroirs] according to what is in season.
+If your are on half-board, the evening meal in hotels follows a set menu format.
+This normally comprises a meat, fish and veggie main course, with entree and dessert.
+If staying in an auberge or chambres d’hotes [which then becomes ‘tables d’hotes’ when evening meals are available], it is part of the convivial nature that walkers partake of the same dish around a common table.
 However, vegetarians will enjoy a separate offering.

 If included or requested, your packed lunch will normally be fulsome and nourishing.
-You may find it hard to put it all in your back-pack.
+You may find it hard to fit it all in your back-pack!
 As for breakfast, this can take the form of a light continental breakfast [mainly in towns] or a buffet with meat, cheese, yoghurts and plenty of strong coffee.

-Finally here, if you are hiking in urban contexts, evening meals are likely to be served around 20.00 hrs, whereas in country-side locations you will find locals tend to eat earlier, with meals served up at 19.30 hrs sharp.
+Finally here, if you are hiking in urban contexts, evening meals are likely to be served around 20.00 hrs.
+In contrast, country-side locations tend to serve meals earlier, at around 19.30 hrs.

 When hiking in France, then, you need to aim to arrive at your accommodations before 19.00 hrs or alarm bells will start to ring.
-Breakfast will also generally be served a little later than in towns at, say, 08.00 hrs.
+Breakfast is generally served a little later than in towns at, say, 08.00 hrs.

 Travel & Getting around

-Public transport is generally of a very high standard in France, but we do not use buses as part of our transport options.
-However, we positively encourage the use of local trains and support the work of local taxi and transport firms wherever we can.
+Public transport is generally of a very high standard in France.
+We positively encourage the use of local trains and buses, and support the work of local taxi and transport firms.

-It is trite and untrue to say the weather is always great in France, because it is not.
+It is trite and untrue to say the weather is always great in France – it is not.
 When it rains, it probably pours!
-However, The south-eastern quadrant of The Hexagon does get better weather than the rest of the country, which is why we mainly focus on hiking in that part of southern France – with the notable exception of the Loire Valley.
-France’s best weather is consistently found in the garrigue or coastal plain of some fifty or so kilometers that runs in an arc around the Golfe de Lyon.
+However, The south-eastern quadrant of The Hexagon does get better weather than the rest of the country.
+This is why we mainly focus on hiking in that part of southern France – with the notable exception of the Loire Valley.

-We obviously get customers who do ten days of hiking in France without feeling a single drop of rain.
-The effects of global warming have certainly reduced precipitation levels, made the traditional rainy seasons less predictable and enhanced your chances of a rain-free trip.
+Many customers on ten-day hikes do not feel a single drop of rain.
+The effects of global warming have certainly reduced precipitation levels and the traditional rainy seasons are now less predictable.
 Nevertheless, many people will generally experience some precipitation, however short-lived, during their stay.
 Whether seasoned hiker or occasional hill-walker, come prepared for both wind and rain and you will not get caught out.

 The wind is the hiker’s friend, as it chases away the rain clouds and provides long periods of glorious sunshine.
 But it does so at a cost.
-The wind can blow quite strongly and the wind-chill factor be quite notable.
-Once again, if you bring suitable clothing to combat its effects, you will be well advised and well prepared.
+The wind can blow quite strongly and the wind-chill factor is quite noteworthy.
+Do bring suitable clothing to combat its effects.

 Finally here, make sure you bring a suitable warm pullover or fleece for those fresh early mornings and late evenings.
-Woe betide the t-shirt clad trekker who fails to dress accordingly once that sun goes down – even if it’s made from man-made fibres!
+Woe betide the t-shirt clad trekker who fails to dress accordingly once that sun goes down!

 Hiking in France – Choosing your Tour.